htcondor/htcondor/docs/getting-htcondor/for-docker.rst

 .. code-block:: shell

-    # FIXME: Does this automagically start an interactive shell?
-    docker run htcondor/minicondor:v8.9.9-el7
+    docker run -it htcondor/minicondor:v8.9.9-el7

 From here, you can proceed to the :ref:`quick_start_guide`.

 .. rubric:: Setting up a Whole Pool

 If you're looking to set up a whole pool, the following images correspond to the three required roles.
-See the [FIXME] for more information about the roles and how to configure these images to work together.
+See the :doc:`admin-quick-start` for more information about the roles and how to configure these images to work together.

 * ``htcondor/cm``, an image configured as a central manager
 * ``htcondor/execute``, an image configured as an execute node